GitScrider/web-tp0/README.md

   perfil
 </a>

-Link para baixar meu certificado na DIO:
+Link para baixar meu certificado na DIO :
 <a href="https://certificates.digitalinnovation.one/A14449BC">
   perfil
 </a>